AP Sources: Qatar set to host next 2 Club World Cups

 PARIS (AP) — Qatar is set to host the next two editions of the Club World Cup.

-People with knowledge of the situation told The Associated Press that the FIFA Council will be asked later Monday to endorse Qatar for the seven-team club tournament this December and in December 2020.
+The FIFA Council will be asked at a meeting later Monday to endorse Qatar for the seven-team club tournament this December and in December 2020, people with knowledge of the situation told The Associated Press.
 The people spoke on condition of anonymity because they were not authorized to discuss the choice of venue ahead of the council meeting.

 The event, which will feature European champion Liverpool this year, will test Qatar’s preparedness to stage the 2022 World Cup, including being played at the same time of year.